3rim/w2g-discordBot/README.md

 write ```$watch``` into a channel and get a link back.

 ## Information
-More on w2g-API : https://community.w2g.tv/t/watch2gether-api-documentation-important-update/133767
+More on w2g-API : https://community.w2g.tv/t/watch2gether-api-documentation-important-update/133767 <br>
+More on discord bots : https://discordpy.readthedocs.io/en/stable/discord.html